precice/micro-manager/docs/nested-parallelization.md

 state_data["load_function"] = load_function
 ```

-The key `tasks` contains all possible task classes, that may be encountered during simulation.
+The key `tasks` contains all possible task classes that may be encountered during simulation.
 `sim_classes` is a dictionary mapping class names to loaded Micro Simulation classes.
 `sim_instances` is a dictionary mapping Micro Simulation GIDs to their respective Micro Simulation instance.
 `load_function` contains a function capable of loading a Micro Simulation class.